1. Introduction

 Competency and Consistency of Officers

 Annual appraisals are conducted to identify training needs which form an annual training programme.
-For 2023-4 training will be directed towards maintaining health and safety skills around accident investigations.
-Every member of the team also attends external seminars, to progress their professional knowledge and self-development.
+In 2023-4 training was about maintaining health and safety skills for accident investigations.

 Complaints Against Service

 Rother operates a local complaints procedure which allows anyone dissatisfied with the Council’s service to pursue their complaint and expect a quick response.
-No complaints were made against the service in 2022 – 23.
+No complaints were made against the service in 2023 – 24, no ombudsman complaints were received either.

 Customer Survey